Ace Combat 7: Skies Unknown: Setting

 Ace Combat 7 is set in the series' fictional universe of Strangereal, where Earth has entirely different nations, geography, and history.
 The game's story details the 2019 Lighthouse War, fought between the Osean Federation and the Kingdom of Erusea in the continent of Usea.
-Following the Continental War, Osea brokered a peace treaty between the Federal Republic of Erusea and the rest of the Usean continent, while the International Union (IUN) formed the IUN Peace Keeping Force (IUN-PKF) to maintain peace across the Usean continent.
-In 2011, Erusea was restored to its historical status as a kingdom ruled by the D'Elise royal family.
-That same year, former Osean president Vincent Harling ordered the construction of the International Space Elevator (ISEV), a space elevator and communications tower used to convert atmospheric energy into usable energy for Usea, off the coast of western Usea near Erusea.
-The ISEV is protected by two massive Osean airborne aircraft carrier drones known as Arsenal Birds named Liberty and Justice, carrying a large number of combat drones, advanced weaponry, and force fields, and receiving their power via microwave transmission from the ISEV.
-Though Harling intended for the ISEV to be a symbol of lasting peace, Erusea viewed it as a symbol of Osean imperialism that infringed on Erusean sovereignty, with these resentments ultimately sparking the Lighthouse War.
+Following the Continental War, Osea brokered a peace treaty between the Federal Republic of Erusea and the rest of the Usean continent, while the International Union (IUN) formed a Peacekeeping Force (IUN-PKF) for the continent.
+In 2011, Erusea restored its monarchy ruled by the D'Elise royal family, while former Osean president Vincent Harling ordered the construction of the International Space Elevator (ISEV), a space elevator and communications tower used to convert atmospheric energy into energy, off the coast of western Usea near Erusea.
+The ISEV is protected by two massive Osean flying-wing airborne aircraft carrier drones known as Arsenal Birds named Liberty and Justice, carrying a large number of combat drones, advanced weaponry, and force fields, and receiving their power via microwave transmission from the ISEV.
+Though Harling framed the ISEV as promoting a lasting peace, Erusea perceived it as a symbol of Osean imperialism that infringed on Erusean sovereignty, with these resentments ultimately sparking the Lighthouse War.

 Players control the game's silent protagonist, Osean fighter pilot "Trigger".
-The game's frame story is told through prerendered cutscenes played between missions, primarily from the point of view of three characters: Avril Mead, an Osean civilian aircraft mechanic who broke wartime aviation laws and is forced to work in an Osean penal military unit; Rosa Cossette D'Elise, the princess and heir of Erusea who believes the war will end Osean interference on the continent; and Dr. Schroeder, a Belkan scientist who developed advanced combat drone technology for the Erusean military.
+The game's frame story is told through pre-rendered cutscenes played between missions, primarily from the point of view of three characters: Avril Mead, an Osean aircraft mechanic and penal laborer sent to work for Spare Squadron, an Osean penal military unit; Rosa Cossette D'Elise, the princess and heir of the Erusean throne; and Dr. Schroeder, a Belkan scientist developing advanced combat drone technology for the Erusean military.